kmzbrnoI/hJOPandroidDriver/README.md

 # Android Driver for hJOP

-hJOPandroidDriver is a simple application, which allows user to became an engine driver and control one or more engines on the model railroad.
+hJOPandroidDriver is a simple application, which allows user to become an engine driver and control one or more engines on the model railroad.
 It fully cooperates with [hJOP](http://hjop.kmz-brno.cz) (in Czech).
 Importantly, hJOP is required for this application to work.

-Application connect to the main hJOPserver via WiFi and requests engines from railroad dispatchers.
+Application connects directly to the main hJOPserver via WiFi and requests engines from railroad dispatchers.

 ## Contributors